Team-A-Store/AutoPull/non-vps-version/README.md

 ## Setup

 1. Install Node.js if not already installedx
-2. Modify the `config.js` file with the following structure:
+2. Create the `config.js` file with the following structure:
 ```js
 module.exports = {
   folders: [